 Do I have to take out life insurance to cover a mortgage?

 It’s not compulsory, but mortgage lenders may want to see that their loan can be repaid if you die.
 Life insurance can cover a mortgage, giving lenders reassurance that the loan can be paid off.
 You may not need life insurance if you have assets that can be sold to cover the cost of the mortgage.
 Also, if you don’t have dependants, you may not need life insurance, as your house could be sold.

 How much cover can I have?

-The maximum cover amount you can have is £500,000 as a lump sum pay out or a monthly income of up to £2,500 a month, for the remainder of the policy.
+The maximum cover amount you can have is £500,000 as a lump sum pay out.
 This is across all life insurance policies you may have with us.

 Will I need to provide medical information?

 Yes, when you apply you’ll need to answer a few simple health questions.
 You need to answer these questions accurately and honestly.
 Depending on your answers you could be covered in a few minutes.

 How long do I need to make payments for?